Every Possible Detail About House Concerts

 - Contact info for the week of the show

-• How does the event flow? …Usually the event starts with about forty-five minutes to an hour of mingling and food and drink as people arrive.
+• How does the event flow? …First my guitarist and I arrive, set up, and hang out.
+The party starts as guests arrive with about thirty minutes to an hour of mingling/food/drink as people arrive.
 When the moment feels right (or right on the clock, however you like it) you invite people to claim their space for the show, and I begin performing.
-I usually do two forty-five minute sets with a break.
-During the show at some point, I invite people to give money, usually $10-15, and/or buy CD’s, and I leave it at that.
-The host can keep their hands clean of the money business for the most part; I’m used to doing it myself.
-After the show people mingle some more, in varying stages of sobriety, sometimes staying all night and sometimes going home right away.
+I usually do two forty-minute sets with a break.
+During the show at some point, I invite people to pay us some money or buy CD’s, and on the break I help swipe cards and stuff.
+After the show people mingle a little longer, sometimes for hours, sometimes going home right away (up to you).
 When everyone’s gone usually you and I crack one last beer or heat one last cup of tea and sigh and chat about things.
 Then I drive away (or sleep on your couch, depending) and provided your guests are the good kind, you’re left with minimal mess.

 • Are you sure you won’t play outside?
 We have the prettiest backyard! …I love you, but no. No more outdoor shows.
 After the last tour I am done with them for good.
 I can share stories about this decision if you need to hear them, but just trust me.
 If you want to have a backup outdoors space in case of a Glorious Weather Occurrence, that is acceptable, but the primary concert space needs to be indoors.